zsb8/Python_Spark_ML_DecisionTreeRegression/README.md

 Data is pubic.
-We want to use ML to predict the number of bicycle rentals.
+I used ML to predict the number of bicycle rentals.

 # Python_Spark_ML_RMSE
 Use RMSE (Root Mean Square Error) to find evergreen webside.